-B. Provide a description of how the LWDB was involved in the development, review, and approval of the plan.
+C. Describe how the LWDB was involved in the development, review, and approval of the local plan.

 The Local Workforce Development Board worked cohesively with local workforce stakeholders, local elected officials, local workforce development board members, and partners.
 Board members were engaged in detailed discussion during the month of February Council meetings.
 The Local Workforce Development Board followed these steps to develop the plan: